2013 Language projects

-Muurrbay’s pilot project with FirstVoices Canada will see two language dictionaries (Gumbaynggirr and Gathang) go online.
+Muurrbay’s pilot project with FirstVoices Canada saw one language dictionary fro Gathang go online, with Gumbaynggirr to follow.
 The FirstVoices online language dictionary is being utilised by over forty Indigenous languages in Canada and the U.S. This is the first time that an Australian Aboriginal language has been given this opportunity.
 Next step is the phone App!

 - Workshops with Bundjalung Elders Poppy Harry Walker and Uncle Charles Moran, on recent developments in communicative language teaching.

 - Publishing of the Yaygirr dictionary and grammar, the language of the Clarence Valley around Maclean and Yamba.
 Brother Steve Morelli has been working with Yaegl elders to compile this long awaited resource, which will provide a strong foundation for future language classes and resources.

 - Gumbaynggirr classes and resource development: Certificate II is being taught at Muurrbay.
 Muurrbay has received an AIATSIS grant to work on the Gumbaynggirr Collected Stories.
 Steve Morelli and language researchers Gary Williams, Dallas Walker and Virginia Jarrett are glossing the stories according to the Leipzig rules.